 There have been welcome offers for this card at 25,000 before but those offers have been pretty rare and usually disappear really quickly.
 Because of the 2X Membership Rewards, this card is worth considering even when it doesn’t have a welcome bonus because it has potential for some exceptional long-term earnings.
-You can click HERE to learn more about this card and compare it others.

 Capital One Spark Cash for Business